dportik/SuperCRUNCH/README.md

 ## Overview

 **SuperCRUNCH** is a python program used to create, filter and manipulate large phylogenetic data sets based on nucleotide data downloaded directly from NCBI.
 It can be used to search for specified sets of taxa and loci to create population or species-level molecular data sets, including phylogenetic supermatrices.
 It offers a variety of transparent and flexible options for orthology detection, sequence selection, alignment, and file manipulation.
-The **SuperCRUNCH** workflow allows rapid construction of phylogenetic supermatrices from downloaded sequence data, greatly simplifying the process of updating large phylogenies with newly available molecular data.
+The main **SuperCRUNCH** workflow allows rapid construction of phylogenetic supermatrices from downloaded sequence data, greatly simplifying the process of updating and improving large phylogenies with newly available molecular data.
 Because **SuperCRUNCH** streamlines tasks like alignment, trimming, and concatenation, it can also be used to efficiently process sequence capture data sets.

 ## Installation